-Advantages of the Canon EOS 6D Mark II:
+Reasons to prefer the Canon EOS 6D Mark II:

 - More detail: Has more megapixels (26 vs 20MP), which boosts linear resolution by 14%.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (144x111mm vs 158x168mm) and will fit more readily into a bag.